-However, sales of tangible personal property on an ongoing basis are subject to sales tax.
-An example would be continued sales by a band booster club of tangible personal property throughout the year to raise money to buy band uniforms.
-Any nonprofit school organization or group that makes sales for more than 30 days during a calendar year (or, after July 1, 2022, \$20,000 in sales in a calendar year) must register with the Indiana Department of Revenue as a nonprofit organization.
+Any independent nonprofit school organization, club, or group that makes \$100,000 in sales during the current or previous calendar year (with the exception of a youth organization focused on agriculture) must register with the Indiana Department of Revenue as a nonprofit organization.
 Application for nonprofit registration must be made by using the department's online e-services portal, called the Indiana Taxpayer Information Management Engine (INTIME), by visiting intime.dor.in.gov.